 To find out more, visit our Priority Assistance support page.

-The Sponsored Access Program aims to provide a secure phone service for Community Organisations that operate crisis accommodation properties which provide short-term shelter for people in crisis.
+The Sponsored Access Program aims to provide a secure phone service for community organisations that operate crisis accommodation properties providing short-term shelter for people in crisis.

 To find out more, visit our Information for community agencies page.

 You can request that your name, phone number and suburb/town be made available in the White Pages® directory and other directory services, but not your street name and unit/house number.
 This may be a suitable alternative to a Silent Line.
 A monthly fee applies.

 You can choose to have calling line identification blocking at no additional cost.